Roasted red peppers add oomph to a basic tomato sauce.

 Instructions

-- First, in a large dutch oven, sauté chopped shallots and garlic in fat like duck or pork.
-You can use a mixture of olive oil and butter for a vegetarian red pepper pasta sauce.
+- First, in a large dutch oven, sauté chopped shallots and garlic in fat like duck or a mixture of olive oil and butter

 - Season the vegetables with a large pinch of salt, pepper, and celery seeds.
 Toss over medium heat until they are soft, translucent, and slightly golden around the edges.